-- 1. When a student accumulates 5 demerits, a letter indicating that a student conduct problem has developed will be sent to the student's parent or legal guardian. - 2.
-The accumulation of 6 demerits will result in one after school or before school detention. - 3.
-The accumulation of 8 demerits will result in 2 detentions. - 4.
-Additional violations will be dealt with by the principal on an individual basis.
+- When a student accumulates 3 demerits, a phone call will be made by the team to inform the parent that a conduct problem has developed. - The accumulation of 5 demerits will result in one After-School Detention being assigned.
+Parents will be notified of discipline assignment by mail and phone call - The accumulation of 9 demerits will result in two After-School Detentions being assigned.
+Parents will be notified by phone and mail. - Additional demerit accumulation will be dealt with by the principal on an individual basis and may include discipline under the serious misconduct code.